How to Get Real about Revenue Attribution

 To create an effective attribution model, you have to break down silos that have existed in virtually every organization for… well, forever.
 Tracing the buyer journey and connecting all the dots requires organization-wide buy-in and coordination between marketing, sales, finance, and IT.
 If your efforts to build a system of attribution begin and end with marketing alone, they won’t get off the ground.
 It’s as important to bring PEOPLE together as it is to bring TECHNOLOGIES together, which is a topic we cover in-depth in our eBook, Change Agents: The Radical Role of Tomorrow’s CMO.

 Getting the different layers of the marketing stack to play nicely together can sometimes seem like a never-ending task, but revenue attribution requires stack coordination across departments.
-You'll need to build an underlying data architecture that enables the data to flow from your website (and other digital properties) to your marketing automation platform to your CRM in order to establish a sightline from one end of the customer journey to the other.
+You’ll need to build an underlying data architecture that enables the data to flow from your website (and other digital properties) to your marketing automation platform and your CRM to establish a sightline from one end of the customer journey to the other.

 More Revenue, Insight, and Ownership